VR-WebSpider/Add-Collider-To-Fantastic-City-Generator/README.md

 # Add-Collider-To-Fantastic-City-Generator
-This Script Adds Collider To Fantastic City Generator In Unity..
+This Script Adds Collider To Fantastic City Generator Buildings In Unity..